alanlorenzetti/frtc/README.md

 read_size [INT]:   approximate size of reads.
 For an Illumina paired-end
                    experiment of 150x2 cycles, use 150.

-spp [CHAR]:        prefix for genome and annotation files
+spp [VARCHAR]:     prefix for genome and annotation files

-url [CHAR]:        URL pointing to the genome file in NCBI RefSeq FTP Server.
+url [VARCHAR]:     URL pointing to the genome file in NCBI RefSeq FTP Server.
                    One may find the link for RefSeq directory on the top right corner of the NCBI Assembly page for a given genome.
 ```